aswinnnn/pyscan/README.md

 Note: Your docker engine/daemon should be running as pyscan utilizes the `docker create` command.  -->

 <br>
+Pyscan will find any dependencies added through poetry, hatch, filt, pdm, etc.
 Here's the order of precedence for a source/config file:

 + `requirements.txt`
 + `pyproject.toml`
 + your source code (`.py`)

-Pyscan will use `pip` to find unknown versions, otherwise [pypi.org](https://pypi.org).
+Pyscan will use your `pip` to find unknown versions, otherwise [pypi.org](https://pypi.org) for the latest version.
 Still, **Make sure you version-ize your requirements** and use proper [pep-508 syntax](https://peps.python.org/pep-0508/).

 ## Building

 pyscan requires a rust version of `< v1.70`, and might be unstable on previous releases.
 There's an overview of the codebase at [architecture](./architecture/).
-Grateful for all the contributions so far!
+Grateful for all the contributions so far.

 ## 🦀 How it's done